 The gut has defenses against pathogens, but, at the same time, it encourages the survival and growth of “healthy” gut bacteria.

-The vast majority of these single-celled visitors are based in the colon, where no less than 1 trillion reside in each gram of intestinal content.
+The vast majority of these single-celled visitors are based in the colon, where no less than

 Estimating the number of bacterial guests in our gut is challenging; to date, the best guess is that 40 trillion bacteria call our intestines home – partially dependent on the size of your last bowel movement (poop’s major ingredient is bacteria).